 The planners have ignored the Reidvale entrance but have used the other entrance on Duke St near the north west corner.
 It brings a u-shaped road over the site of the old cattle market.
 The second entrance is opposite the derelict Duke St hospital.
 I think it’s to avoid a straight east-west through road, that could become a ‘rat run’.
 This road allows in residents and services like bin lorries but isn’t a shortcut.
 Both entrances are offset from roads on the north side of Duke St (McIntosh St and Lidl’s entrance).
-These create two sort of staggered crossroads – I’m not sure how they’ll be if cars turn right onto Duke St from both sides at once.
+These create two sort of staggered crossroads.
+I’m not sure how well they’ll work if cars turn right onto Duke St from both sides at once.

 On the right path?

 The proposed site road has two paths south to the main walking and cycling path.
 It’s not clear if there are bollards inbetween to keep out cars (there should be).
 It’s a wide path/street at 8 metres but it’s also shared use.
 Mixing walking and cycling can be okay on a very quiet path but they also cause frustrations that are familiar to anyone who’s used paths at the river, canal, parks, etc. For example, people walking who don’t realise bikes are coming from behind them, dogs running in front of bikes or people cycling too fast.
 This is why separate paths for cycling tend to work better all round (as long as they’re clear enough and decent quality).